mglukhikh/SysKotlin/ReadMe.md

   * wireInput / input etc. (make more or less the same) -- cancelled (bitInput now)
   * remove triggeredFunction -- done
   * function / stagedFunction together -- cancelled (function / stateFunction now)
-  * do something with signal.value -- not started
+  * do something with signal.value (mikhail) -- in process
-    * rename to something?
+    * rename to something? -- NO
-    * use read / write?
+    * use read / write? -- ???
-    * try delegates?
+    * try delegates? -- YES
-    * use set / reset?
+    * use set / reset? -- ???
   * SysData (sergei / mikhail) -- almost done
     * remove all starting values of signals / registers
 * Project organization